mustafakaba/mustafakaba.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Fellow at the [Max Planck Institute](https://www.coll.mpg.de/) in Bonn and an affiliate of the [C-SEB](https://c-seb.de/en/).
-I have received my Ph.D. in Economics from the European University Institute (2021) under the supervision of David K. Levine and Arthur Schram.
+I am a Senior Research Fellow at the [Max Planck Institute for Research on Collective Goods](https://www.coll.mpg.de/) in Bonn (on leave as a visiting scholar at the Department of Economics of UC Berkeley during Fall 2023).
+I received my Ph.D. in Economics from the European University Institute (2020) under the supervision of David K. Levine and Arthur Schram.
+I will be on the economics job market in the 2023-24 academic year!

 I am an applied microeconomist working on political economy and behavioral economics.
-My research focuses on identifying the effects of beliefs, preferences, and incentives on economic behavior and policy outcomes using applied microeconometrics, field experiments, and large-scale representative survey experiments.
-You can visit my [research page](https://mustafakaba.github.io/research/) for an overview of my projects.
+I study how beliefs, incentives, and institutional structures shape economic behavior and policy outcomes using applied microeconometrics, field experiments, and large-scale representative survey experiments.
+One of my recent projects examines the interplay between electoral accountability and discretion, particularly how these elements sway the abuse of power and economic performance in public procurement of goods and services.
+For a comprehensive look at my research, please visit my [research page](https://mustafakaba.github.io/research/).

+I also work as a consultant for the World Bank and occasionally teach econometrics courses at the Cologne Graduate School in Management, Economics and Social Sciences.

 E-mail: *kaba@coll.mpg.de*